Skip to main content

 login opens your browser and stores a token locally.
 The CLI handles everything else automatically.

-Instead of login, you can create long-lived client credentials, useful for CI pipelines or environments where a browser flow isn’t possible.
+Instead of login, you can create long-lived client credentials for CI pipelines or environments where a browser flow isn’t possible.
+Learn how to set them up.

 npx zapier-sdk create-client-credentials "my-script"